Real Faults in Model Context Protocol (MCP) Software: a Comprehensive Taxonomy: Results

+Fig.~\ref{fig:5g_metrics} presents a comparison of these metrics across the various MCP-related fault categories identified in our taxonomy.
+Table~\ref{tbl:Kruskal–Wallis} also reports the \textit{p}-values and corresponding effect sizes obtained from comparing the different metrics across categories of MCP-related faults.
 As shown in the table, MCP-related fault types exhibit significant differences in the number of comments, the number of comments per collaborator, and the time required to fix an issue.
-Because the \textit{Kruskal–Wallis} test only indicates whether statistically significant differences exist among more than two groups, we have to perform post-hoc pairwise comparisons to identify which specific pairs of fault types differ on the metrics identified as significant.
-For this purpose, we apply \textit{Dunn’s} test~\cite{dunn_multiple_1964} with \textit{Bonferroni} correction~\cite{bonferroni_when_2014} across all possible pairs of fault types.
-This allows us to determine which pairs exhibit statistically significant differences in the metrics highlighted by the \textit{Kruskal–Wallis} test.
-Given the importance of reporting effect sizes, we compute the \textit{Vargha–Delaney A$_{12}$} effect size~\cite{vargha2000critique} for all \textit{Dunn's} post-hoc comparisons to quantify the magnitude of the observed differences. \textit{Vargha–Delaney A$_{12}$} represents the probability that a randomly selected observation from one group exceeds a randomly selected observation from another group, making it a natural complement to \textit{Dunn’s} rank-based post-hoc test.
-An \textit{A$_{12}$} value of 0.5 indicates no effect, while values in the ranges $0.56$–$0.64$ (or $0.36$–$0.44$) indicate small effects, $0.64$–$0.71$ (or $0.29$–$0.36$) indicate medium effects, and values above $0.71$ (or below $0.29$) reflect large effects~\cite{vargha2000critique}.
-All statistical analyzes are conducted using Python’s \textit{SciPy}~\cite{virtanen2020scipy} and \textit{Scikit-posthocs}~\cite{terpilowski_scikit-posthocs_2019} libraries.
+The corresponding effect sizes are small, indicating that these results should be interpreted as systematic tendencies rather than large separations among fault categories.
+In other words, the categories differ most consistently in discussion intensity and resolution time, while no statistically significant differences are observed for the number of collaborators or fixer experience.
 Table \ref{tbl:dunn} presents the results of the post-hoc pairwise comparisons conducted using \textit{Dunn’s} test, along with the corresponding effect sizes.
 It is important to note that the table reports only those pairs of fault types for which statistically significant differences are observed.
 Pairs that do not exhibit significant differences are omitted for clarity.